GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 To be able to see the resources protected the the VPC Service Controls Perimeters in the Google Cloud Console you need to add your user in the variable `perimeter_additional_members` in the `terraform.tfvars` file.

+### Sample data

 ### Taxonomy used

-This example creates a hierarchical Data Catalog taxonomy to do BigQuery column-level Restrict access security.
+This example creates a Data Catalog taxonomy to enable [BigQuery column-level access controls](https://cloud.google.com/bigquery/docs/column-level-security-intro).

 The taxonomy has three level: Confidential, Private, and Sensitive and access to a higher level grants also access to the lower levels

 - **3_Confidential:** Most sensitive data classification.
 Significant damage to enterprise.